blehw/apcs-spring-finalproj/README.md

 Our ballin final project

-wasd or arrow keys to move
+wasd or arrow keys to move \n
-space to use your move
+space to use your move \n
-z to set your move to magic
-x to set your move to freeze
+z to set your move to magic \n x to set your move to freeze \n